Job search is hard and requires a lot of effort.

 - Are you facing problems head-on or ducking?

-- Are you learning new skills?
+- Are you learning new skills or just content with home works and assignments?

 - How many self-improvement books are you reading per year?